-In addition to attractive interpretation as described previously, our novel concepts of the local and global quantiles, ranks and signs also enjoy a number of desirable theoretical properties.
-For example, both the empirical local and global quantiles are root-$n$ and uniformly consistent; the local and global ranks and signs are distribution-free.
-Compared with the depths in \cite{Dai2022} and \cite{dubey2022depth}, our empirical global quantiles are easy-to-implement in practice, since the computation is straightforward and does not involve any optimization process, and is computationally efficient with complexity $O(n^2\log(n))$ when the global quantiles are computed for all the $n$ sample points.
-As illustrated via numerical study in Section~\ref{Sec.Simulation}, distributions in various metric spaces are well-characterized by the global quantiles and the empirical quantiles have good finite-sample performance, manifesting reasonableness of our novel concepts.
+In addition to attractive interpretation, as described previously, our novel concepts of the local and global quantiles, ranks, and signs also enjoy a number of desirable theoretical properties.
+For example, the empirical local and global quantiles are root-$n$ and uniformly consistent; the local and global ranks and signs are distribution-free.
+Compared with the depths in \cite{Dai2022} and \cite{dubey2022depth}, our empirical global quantiles are easy to implement in practice since the computation is straightforward, does not involve any optimization process, and is computationally efficient with complexity $O(n^2\log(n))$ when the global quantiles are computed for all the $n$ sample points.
+As illustrated via numerical study in Section~\ref{Sec.Simulation}, distributions in various metric spaces are well-characterized by the global quantiles, and the empirical quantiles have good finite-sample performance, manifesting the reasonableness of our novel concepts.
 Moreover, theoretical analysis of the breakdown point and simulation study under various metric spaces show that our {\it empirical metric median}, defined as the $0$th empirical global metric quantile, is more robust against contamination than the {\it metric halfspace median} of \cite{Dai2022} and the {\it transport median} of \cite{dubey2022depth}.\parskip=3pt

-The global ranks and signs defined in this paper naturally allow us to define rank-based tests for a generic metric space, which have been seldom considered in the literature of the rank-based statistical inference.
-As an illustration, in Section~\ref{Sec.ranktest}, we consider a class of rank-based two-sample independence tests, which are computationally efficient with complexity of $O(n^2\log(n))$.
-Monte Carlo experiments show consistency of our test and good finite-sample performance even under heavy-tailed distributions.
+The global ranks and signs in this paper naturally allow us to define rank-based tests for a generic metric space, which have seldom been considered in the literature on rank-based statistical inference.
+As an illustration, in Section~\ref{Sec.ranktest}, we consider a class of rank-based two-sample independence tests, which are computationally efficient with a complexity of $O(n^2\log(n))$.
+Monte Carlo experiments show the consistency of our test and good finite-sample performance even under heavy-tailed distributions.